JohnyForElectric/ID.4/Tweaks/Driver Window Controls Haptic Feedback.md

   <img src="https://user-images.githubusercontent.com/107234448/178172063-042a45d0-997e-4ac7-809c-f1c4b93b97e7.JPEG" alt="(part number known as 10A 959 862 S)" width="500px">
 </div>
 <p>
 ...then 3D printed a "vibration motor holder" from flexible filament (the red brick on the bottom).
 So, it is easier to attach and to provide cushioning around the vibration motor.
-It mimics the way it sits in the steering wheel button assembly.
 Protected all with beloved Tesa tape for a "professional" look :wink:

 <div align="center">
   <img src="https://user-images.githubusercontent.com/107234448/178172359-7538693f-58f6-43e6-bb61-8adc774c9c2c.JPEG" alt="(part number known as 10A 959 862 S)" width="500px">